vineethkumarv/sv-wiki/Control-Flow.md

 ### unique case with default statement

 In this, we will use the default statement inside the unique case statement.
-If none of the conditions is true inside the unique case statement then default statement will get executed.
+If none of the conditions is true inside the unique case statement then the default statement will get executed.

 **Syntax:**